In the Trenches: Taking the Cloud for a Spin

 I was able to set up another user in another location within seconds, something that was a daunting task before.
-I also love the automatic syncing with bank accounts and the ability to seamlessly, directly send invoices to clients.
+I also love the automatic syncing with bank accounts and the ability to seamlessly, directly send invoices to clients using an invoice template.

 But the best part really is the ability to take it with me anywhere.
 No more saving up receipts and charges while traveling only to enter them in bulk at a later time.
 I'm looking forward to seeing how the new software holds up on the road, but so far, I'm feeling pretty optimistic.